 - the most inferior snorkelling trip and snorkelling off the beach were at Pulau Sibu, but this was still way better than on my March visit to Thailand's supposedly world-class Surin Islands.

 Langkawi is the other major Malaysian peninsula holiday destination - not really worth comparing because we are talking of a different tourist season (best weather late Nov into April) - but the snorkelling is very ordinary off the beach.
-Better but not great on snorkelling day-trips which mostly involve greater distances from base.
+Better but not great on snorkelling day-trips which mostly involve big distances from base.

 DIVING